-- Planning began in SP 15 by the Student Success and Equity Committee (SS&E), a college standing committee with members from both instruction and student services, who reviewed and updated SSSP activities completed for the year and brainstormed planned projects for the upcoming 15-16 year. - FA 15 Flex Day presentation on SSSP, reviewed core services, Student Success Scorecard Data, and ways in which campus constituents can contribute to student success through SSSP activities. - Executive Vice-President (EVP) in consultation with Academic Senate proposed master timeline for SSSP, Equity, and Basic Skills Plans. - FA 15, SS&E reviewed commendations and recommendations from State Chancellor's Office and revision timeline from EVP. - Ensure coordination with other plans through budget and activities review and discussion; SS&E Committee allows for the continuous discussion and integration of both Student Success and Equity.
-Two major ideas that will require a collaborative effort are 1) a First-Year Experience program and 2) faculty mentors/coaches. - Coordination of adequate review and feedback from all campus constituents was a priority for the revision of the plan.
-Presentations of the 15-16 SSSP Plan were scheduled for the Academic Senate, Associated Student Government, Student Services Council, SS&E Committee, District Consultation Committee and the VCCD Board of Trustees, in due time before the October 30 submission deadline. - Implementation of SSSP survey administered to faculty and staff who attend SSSP funded trainings, conferences, and events.
+- Planning began in SP 15 by the Student Success and Equity Committee (SS&E), a college standing committee with members from both instruction and student services, who reviewed and updated SSSP activities completed for the year and brainstormed planned projects for the upcoming 15-16 year. - In FA 15 a Professional Day presentation on SSSP was conducted, which reviewed core services, Student Success Scorecard Data, funding guidelines, and ways in which campus constituents can contribute to student success through SSSP activities. - Executive Vice-President (EVP) in consultation with Academic Senate proposed master timeline for SSSP, Equity, and Basic Skills Plans for the fall semester. - FA 15, SS&E reviewed commendations and recommendations from State Chancellor's Office and revision timeline from EVP. - Ensure coordination with other plans through budget and activities review and discussion; SS&E Committee allows for the continuous discussion and integration of both Student Success and Equity.
+Two major ideas that will require a collaborative effort between Equity and Student Success are 1) a First-Year Experience program and 2) faculty mentors/coaches.
+In addition, the Basic Skills Plan identifies Action Items including Counselors and support services which would impact "at risk" students-we intend on working closely with them to maximize services and resources. - Review from all campus constituents was a priority for the revision of the plan.
+Presentations were scheduled for the Academic Senate, Associated Student Government, Student Services Council, SS&E Committee, Dean's Council, Classified Senate, VP Council, and the Moorpark College Consultation Council.
+After broad campus review, the SSSP plan will be presented to the District Consultation Committee and the VCCD Board of Trustees. - Implementation of SSSP survey administered to faculty and staff who attend SSSP funded trainings, conferences, and events.
 The survey identifies the specific activities and/or ways individuals would be able to use the acquired knowledge/experience to impact core services.